 White tomato and Basil sherbet

-f grilled US beef tenderloin with Pommery-mustard crust, roasted rack of lamb and braised veal cheek, served with Port wine jus and vegetable-potato galette
+Trio of grilled US beef tenderloin with Pommery-mustard crust, roasted rack of lamb and braised veal cheek, served with Port wine jus and vegetable-potato galette

 Parmesan espuma and melted French Brie cheese on grilled water melon with watercress relish and walnut bread